Ricardo Araújo Pereira

-Life
+Life and career

-He was born in Lisbon.
-His father is a TAP aircraft pilot and his mother a flight attendant.
+Pereira was born in Lisbon.
+His father worked as a TAP aircraft pilot and his mother was a flight attendant.
 He has a degree in Social Communication from the Universidade Católica Portuguesa.
-He has also worked as a journalist for the Jornal de Letras, Artes e Ideias.
+Araújo Pereira also worked as a journalist for the Jornal de Letras, Artes e Ideias.

-He was a writer for Produções Fictícias, and was one of the writers of Herman 98, Herman 99 and Herman Difusão Portuguesa (hosted by the Portuguese comedian Herman José), and he also co-wrote Maria Rueff's show O Programa da Maria (2001), Felizes para Sempre (Expresso), As Crónicas de José Estebes, on Diário de Notícias, among many others.
+Pereira worked as a writer for Produções Fictícias and was one of the writers of Herman 98, Herman 99 and Herman Difusão Portuguesa (hosted by the Portuguese comedian Herman José), and he also co-wrote Maria Rueff's show O Programa da Maria (2001), Felizes para Sempre (Expresso), As Crónicas de José Estebes, on Diário de Notícias, among many others.

-In 2003 he made his first appearance in television acting in the series O Perfeito Anormal (The Perfect Freak) along with fellow Gato Fedorento member Zé Diogo Quintela.
-This series was broadcast on SIC Radical, a television channel aimed at a younger audience.
-The series was produced on a very low budget and was the boost that the comedians needed to get onto television.
+In 2003, Pereira made his first appearance on national television acting in the series O Perfeito Anormal (The Perfect Freak) along with fellow Gato Fedorento member Zé Diogo Quintela on SIC Radical.

-In the same year, he started the Gato Fedorento project, a comedy project with great impact on Portuguese television, along with Zé Diogo Quintela, Miguel Góis and Tiago Dores.
-They started a series of programs with name Gato Fedorento, Série Fonseca, Série Meireles and Série Barbosa (note that the series' names are usual Portuguese surnames and every character in the series had the same surname as the series' name) on SIC Radical.
-Since then they moved twice: in 2006, to RTP1, with Gato Fedorento, Série Lopes da Silva and, later, with Diz Que é Uma Espécie De Magazine; and in 2008, to SIC with Gato Fedorento:Zé Carlos and, later, Gato Fedorento Esmiúça os Sufrágios (a daily, 25 minutes long, show that aired between 14 September – 23 October 2009).
+In the same year, he started the Gato Fedorento comedy project along with Zé Diogo Quintela, Miguel Góis and Tiago Dores.
+They starred in a series of subsequent shows, Gato Fedorento, Série Fonseca, Série Meireles and Série Barbosa on SIC Radical.
+They moved to RTP1 in 2006, with Gato Fedorento, Série Lopes da Silva and Diz Que é Uma Espécie De Magazine; and later to SIC in 2008 with Zé Carlos and, later, Gato Fedorento Esmiúça os Sufrágios.

-Pereira also has an internet blog with fellow Gato Fedorento members.